astrunk87/socialNetworkAPI/README.md

 ## description
- I wanted to create a version of a social network to help futher my skills. with this project you can have your own private social network.
+ I wanted to create a version of a social networks back en to help futher my skills.
+ With this project you can have your own private social network back end.
  In doing this project I gained a better understanding of mongodb, mongoose and futhered my comfort with routes and databases.

 ## Installation